benabraham/bs4-nodejs-static/README.md

 ### Deployment

-Upload everything in `/dist/` folder on a server.
+Upload everything in `/dist/` folder to the server.